skypilot-org/skypilot/docs/source/reference/job-queue.rst

 Scheduling behavior
 --------------------------------

+The sky job-queue scheduler is designed to serve two key goals: preventing resource oversubscription and work-conservation.

-Sky schedules jobs on a cluster using their resource requirements---either specified in a task YAML's :code:`resources` field, or via the :code:`--gpus` option of the :code:`sky exec` CLI command.
+1. **Preventing resource oversubscription**: Sky schedules jobs on a cluster using their resource requirements---either specified in a task YAML's :code:`resources` field, or via the :code:`--gpus` option of the :code:`sky exec` CLI command.
+While honoring these resource requirements, Sky also ensures that no resource in the cluster is over subscribed.
+I.e., if a node has 4 GPUs, it cannot host a combination of tasks whose sum of GPU requirements exceeds 4.

+2. **Work-conservation**: Sky is designed to minimize resource idling.
+If a resource is idle, sky will schedule a queued job in which can utilize that resource.
+Resource requirements for tasks are either specified in a task YAML's :code:`resources` field, or via the :code:`--gpus` option of the :code:`sky exec` CLI command.

 We illustrate the scheduling behavior by revisiting :ref:`Tutorial: DNN Training <huggingface>`.
 In that tutorial, we have a task YAML that specifies these resource requirements: